DIMA-UniversityOfUdine/product-visualization-stefano-rocco-luca-bozzetto/journal.md

 ## 05.31

+I've just fixed a few things.

+## 05.32
+**L:** I've added max and min zoom for the camera.

+## 05.33
-I've just fixed a few things; we eventually decided we'll leave the project as it is and concentrate on the final exam of the course instead.
+We eventually decided we'll leave the project as it is and concentrate on the final exam of the course instead.